santiagohervella/dotfiles/README.md

 # TODOs

+## Done but needs to be tested

+- Bartender / menu bar spacing
+  - Still needs work arrangement plist file brought into the repo

 ## Required

-- Figure out bartender / menu bar spacing situation
 - Browser setup

 ## Improvements

-- Terimnal prompt
+- Superchange keyboard shortcuts
+- node + nodenv
+- python + pyenv
 - Cargo + bob for managing nvim versions
 - Finder sidebar config
 - Maybe make the kdiff3 config symlinking an ansible task rather than doing it in the `.macos.sh` script